-By appearing for an exam Candidates have determined that they are fit to sit and are well enough to take the exam at the scheduled time.
+It is assumed that Candidates have determined that they are well enough to take the exam at the scheduled time.
 Applications will not be accepted where the Candidate has sat the exam against medical advice.

 Applicants will receive a confirmation email informing them of receipt.